jacubero/VBF/html/sources/intro_d/installation.txt

 1. **Download the lastest version of the library** from `VBF source code URL <https://github.com/jacubero/VBF/tree/master/src>`_ and place it in the working directory.
 You should see the example program, input files and the "*.h" files.

 2. **Obtain NTL library source code**.
-To obtain the source code and documentation for NTL, download ntl-xxx.tar.gz from `Download NTL library <http://www.shoup.net/ntl/download.html>`_, placing it in a different directory
+To obtain the source code and documentation for NTL, download ntl-xxx.tar.gz from `Download NTL library <http://www.shoup.net/ntl/download.html>`_, placing it in a different directory.

 3. **Run the configuration script**.
 Working in the directory where you placed the NTL library, do the following (here, "xxx" denotes the desired version number of NTL; any version of NTL can be employed):